IhateCreatingUserNames2/AuraX/readme.md

 ## BACKEND - Mycelial - Agency_Module.py

+max candidates = how many strategies should Agency create ? simulation depth = How many Simulations of the REACTIONS OF EACH STRATEGY should Agency Create ?

 The Default Config for the Agency Module(Mycelial network) is 2/0.
 It means it is producing only 2 STRATEGIES TO ANSWER THE USER REPLY and IT WILL SIMULATE 0 USER REACTION.

 If you increase depth, you should take in consideration that each Answer will generate X depth.